Article 0. PREAMBLE

 A. Skills Clinic Coordinators

-The Coordinators are responsible for planning and execution of the annual BASK Skills Clinic.
-Responsibilities include planning and execution of all aspects of the Skills Clinic including the application process, communication with the Club membership, application review and selection of participants, recruitment of volunteers, scope and schedule of the clinic, procurement of venues for weekend sessions, and any other associated activities.
+The Coordinators are responsible for planning and execution of the annual BASK, Inc. Skills Clinic.
+Responsibilities include planning and execution of all aspects of the Skills Clinic including the application process, communication with Bask, Inc.’s membership, application review and selection of participants, recruitment of volunteers, scope and schedule of the clinic, procurement of venues for weekend sessions, and any other associated activities.
 The Coordinators may appoint volunteers or subcommittees as needed to assist with planning and execution of the Clinic.

 B. Communication Technology Committee

-The Communication Technology Committee shall develop and maintain BASK’s electronic communications, including but not limited to the website, social media, and email listserve in accordance with the aims and objectives of BASK.
-The Communication Technology Committee shall work with the Membership Troll to handle online payments of dues and collection of information for the membership directory.
+The Communication Technology Committee shall develop and maintain BASK, Inc.'s electronic communications, including but not limited to the website, social media, and email listserve in accordance with the aims and objectives of BASK, Inc. The Communication Technology Committee shall work with the Membership Troll to handle online payments of dues and collection of information for the membership directory.

 Article 6.
 MEETINGS